ElyriaG/SCTG-App/README.md

 ### What I would do next:
 - I spent all of the time on the client side trying to connect to the AccuWeather API as well as finding out a way to link two AJAX calls together, but could not get it to work as AccuWeather would only return an error.
 I would experiment with setting both AJAX calls in functions and calling them with the press of one button.
 If that does not work, then I'd attempt to insert a delay between the two calls.
 - I would also cache data for an hour and return it, assuming I would push it to MySQL and returned from there.
+-I would organize the app better.
+The JavaScript would ideally be in its own file.
+Plus there is quite a lot of repetition with the links.
 - Last thing would be to hide the API key in a .env file through the .gitignore file.